Execution

 Testspace automatically recognizes the folders and presents them in the listing.

-The results tab will also maintain status corresponding to the grouped defined in the repo.
+tab will also maintain status corresponding to the grouped defined in the repo.
 Using the example above:

 Assignee

-Using the specs listing, a user can be pre-assigned for the execution of a spec, which will then be used as the default on all subsequent created sessions.
+Using the specs listing, a user can be pre-assigned for the execution of a spec

 By clicking on the Assignee cell of the spec a dialog of available users will be presented.

-A user can also self-assign, and overwrite an existing assignment when running a spec.
+A user can also self-assign, and overwrite an existing assignment when running a spec

 Spec Changes

-When a spec with existing status has its corresponding spec source file changed (i.e. via repo commit), a special orange warning icon will be displayed, indicating newer source code changes.
+with existing status has its corresponding spec source file changed (i.e. via repo commit), a special orange warning

 The run dialog also indicates source file changes.

-By clicking on View latest instructions..., the most recent updated source will be presented.
+the most recent updated source will be presented.

-For existing open sessions, there will be no updates or indications of changes, however, any newly created sessions will automatically pick up the changes.
+sessions, there will be no updates or indications of changes, however, any newly created sessions will automatically pick up the changes.

 Testspace tries to gracefully handle source changes and preserve execution history and failure tracking.
-However, renaming a test case (i.e. changing the markdown <H2> heading that denotes it) can not be handled and will result in loss of history.
+However, renaming a

 Issues